openstack-archive/tripleo-docs/deploy-guide/source/features/ovs_dpdk_config.rst

 Also, OVS-DPDK requires mandatory kernel parameters to be set before configuring the DPDK driver, like ``intel_iommu=on`` on Intel machines.
-In order to enable the configuration of kernel parametres to the host, host- config-pre-network environment file has to be added for the deploy command.
+In order to enable the configuration of kernel parameters to the host, host- config-pre-network environment file has to be added for the deploy command.

 Adding the following arguments to the ``openstack overcloud deploy`` command